MuratZamir/bugbounty/IDOR/idor-AccessControl.md

 # AC ~ Access Control
-testing for IDOR requires two separate accounts w/ the same role. testing for AC bypass requires two or more separate accounts w/ different roles
+Testing for IDOR requires two separate accounts w/ the same role. testing for AC bypass requires two or more separate accounts w/ different roles

 ### AC violation:
-If a suer with a role other than Admin is able to use the admin mechanism to read sensitive data about other users.
-An example to AC violation is finding a way to bypass 403 response from the web application.
+If a user with a role other than Admin is able to use the admin mechanism to read sensitive data about other users.
+An example to AC violation is finding a way to bypass 403 response from the web application. <br>
 1. identify granular Roles within an instance of a web application
 2. enumerate mechanisms that Role should not have the ability to execute
 3. determine how that mechanism is actually executed w/ HTTP requests
 4. execute the mechanisms the Role should not be able to execute

 ## Main methodology